 VEGETARIAN and VEGAN

-Proven to be ultimate healthy diets are vegetarian, vegan, Mediterranean and plant-based diets.
+Proven to be the ultimate health food choices are vegetarian, vegan, Mediterranean style and plant-based diets.
 Studies have confirmed that people live longer, have better moods, with less depression, anxiety and stress.
 A plant-based diet changes our microbiomes within three months, activating the genes that prevent and protects us against illness and chronicle disease.

 Daily intake of these foods result in a healthy and balanced diet: